 - Enrich their self-expression through the fine arts.

 - Demonstrate physical skills appropriate for a healthy living.

 For Christ the King School the four-fold dimension of Catholic education, message, service, community, and worship, is a part of everything that we do.
 In our classrooms, religion is taught by both word and example.
 Each day, in our day-to-day activities, we strive to live out Christ’s message of loving God and our neighbor.
 Through our service projects, we put Christ’s message into action.
 Each day, as we pray and worship together, we gather strength to continue to live out our vocation as Christians.

 Catholic identity is obvious throughout the entire school building.
 When you first see our building, the large stainless steel cross that looms over the roof and the cross and crown on the driveway proclaim that this is a building where Christianity is lived.
 When you enter through the main doors, a large hanging sculpture of Jesus and the Children of the World welcomes everyone.
-In the school office is a statue of Our Lady of Fatima, a copy of the poem, Footprints, and a picture of Mother Teresa.
-Throughout the school are pictures of Jesus, Mary, the Guardian Angel, Our Lady of Guadalupe, the Last Supper, Pope Benedict XVI, and Bishop Lucas.
+In the school office is a statue of Holy Family, the Blessed Virgin Mary and a large sign with the words I Am A Child Of God.
+Throughout the school are pictures of Jesus, Mary, the Guardian Angel, Our Lady of Guadalupe, the Last Supper, Pope Benedict XVI, and Pope Francis.
+The Infant of Prague Statue is at the main entrance of our school.
 During Advent, a large Advent wreath graces the second floor hallway.
-The office and each classroom has an Advent wreath that is lit each morning during prayers.
+The office and each classroom have an Advent wreath that is lit each morning during prayers.